Climate Excellence Standard for health sector suppliers

 If you are a supplier, health system, or other health care entity interested in advancing your sustainability efforts, contact us at join@practicegreenhealth.org.
 We would love to work with you.

-Some health systems are signatories to the Impact Purchasing Commitment (IPC), how does this standard align with it?
+Some health systems are signatories to the Impact Purchasing Commitment (IPC) that concludes in 2025, and/or participating in the new 2026-2030 IPC, and how does this standard align with those commitments?

 Can I pursue both the CES and Greenhealth Approved?